pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         :param private_key: The
             :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey` or
             :class:`~cryptography.hazmat.primitives.asymmetric.ec.EllipticCurvePrivateKey`
-            associated with the certificate provided.
+            associated with the certificate provided
+            (matches :data:`PKCS7PrivateKeyTypes`).

         :param hash_algorithm: The
             :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm` that
             will be used to generate the signature.
-This must be an instance of :class:`~cryptography.hazmat.primitives.hashes.SHA1`,
+This must be one of the types in :data:`PKCS7HashTypes`.
-            :class:`~cryptography.hazmat.primitives.hashes.SHA224`,
-            :class:`~cryptography.hazmat.primitives.hashes.SHA256`,
-            :class:`~cryptography.hazmat.primitives.hashes.SHA384`, or
-            :class:`~cryptography.hazmat.primitives.hashes.SHA512`.

     .. method:: add_certificate(certificate)